jejjohnson/jbayesevt/notes/motivation.md

 We encode this physical knowledge into computer code which reflect our understanding.
 From this, we can run simulations under different conditions to see *what would happen if...?*
 For example, we can run simulations with and without different forcing scenarios.
 See [my datasets guide](./data/datasets) for more details where I outline some available climate simulations.

+***

+### Why is it Challenging?

+Most of our intuition and methodology is built around the mean and standard deviation from the mean.
+However, extremes are rare events and the mean and variance are poor indicators of rare events.
+This is because they don't give us information about the tail of the distribution where rare events live.
+Similarly, measures like correlation are also poor indicators because they are still based around the first 2 moments.
+Thus, we need new and better ways to describe distributions and the dependencies between random variables.